Some splitting and rigidity results for sub-static spaces: Compact minimal hypersurfaces and splitting in sub-static manifolds

-and $\rho,b_\gamma$ are smooth.
+and $\rho,b_\gamma$ are smooth\footnote{Indeed, solutions in the barrier sense of $\bar \Delta_f u = 0$ also solve the equation in the viscosity sense and weak sense (see \cite{mantemasceural}, \cite{ishii}), thus regularity follows by standard elliptic theory.}.
 To see that $\bar{\nabla}\rho$ is the splitting direction, and the corresponding metric is warped as in the statement, we proceed as in \cite[Theorem C]{fogborg} (see also \cite[Lemma 3.5]{wylie1}).
 We consider the normal exponential map

 and let

 As before, we write

 The weighted Bochner formula applied to $\bar{\nabla} \rho$ and the identity